 By working out a suitable repayment schedule with the assistance of the OA, the debtor then repays his debts owed to these unsecured creditors over a fixed period of time.

-How Do I Apply for the DRS?
+How Do I Apply for the Debt Repayment Scheme?

 In order to apply for the DRS, you are first required to file a bankruptcy application with the court.
 Or, if your creditors have already taken out bankruptcy proceedings against you, the court will refer you to the Insolvency Office for the OA to assess your eligibility to enter the DRS.